carteruh/carter-ung.github.io/_pages/about.md

 May you have any questions or interest in collaboration please reach out to me at **ctung AT uh DOT edu**.

 # News
-**June 2024** I was granted the **Provost Undegraduate Research Scholarship** to conduct a funded-semester of research to work on resolution effects on face recognition.
+**June 2024** I was granted the **Provost Undergraduate Research Scholarship** to conduct a funded-semester of research to work on resolution effects on face recognition.

 **May 2024** Began my SWE internship at **Microsoft** for the Office AI Team!